Being Human Festival

 We would like to invite all delegates to take part by contributing activities which showcase their research at the following events:

 - At 4pm on the Saturday afternoon, we will invite the public to join us at the conference venue for an exhibition where delegates can show off their work to the public, as part of our ‘Being Human in the City’ event.
-This will be followed by a public lecture by Professor Alice Roberts, which is open to all delegates as well.
+This will be followed by a public lecture.
+We are very fortunate to welcome one of the premier palaeoanthropologists in the world, Professor Chris Stringer, who will regale us with tales of our ancient pre-human ancestors.

 - Then, on Sunday, after the close of the conference, we will be taking over the World Museum Liverpool for a fun afternoon of family activities (2pm-5pm).
 Conference delegates will again be able to contribute to this ‘show and tell’ event.
 We may even have a debate on some hot topics that afternoon – ideas welcome!